What Is a Blockchain?

 Ensures that all nodes agree on which blocks (and transactions) are added to the chain.

-Often involves selecting a leader (e.g., a validator) to propose blocks and voting on the result.
+Involves selecting a leader (a validator) to propose blocks and voting mechanisms.

 Last updated